Dreammaster13/blockchain-for-devs-book/README.md

 **Authors**: Svetlin Nakov and SoftUni Team

-This projects is work in progress and intends to develop and publish an **open-source book for blockchain developers**.
+This project is work in progress and intends to develop and publish an **open-source book for blockchain developers**.

 ISBN: **978-619-00-0802-6**